 Books

-The book I have read is called Fibro Mama: Pregnancy and Fibromyalgia by Melissa Reynolds, and is also available on Amazon.
-Melissa has experienced multiple pregnancies and her book is largely based on those experiences, making it relatable and easy to understand.
-Prior to publishing the book, she conducted her own research survey and she includes those results in the book.
-Her resources are also listed and referenced to make them easy for the reader to find.
+I have read Melissa Reynolds’s book Fibro Mama: Pregnancy and Fibromyalgia, which is also available on Amazon.
+Melissa has experienced multiple pregnancies, and her book is primarily based on those experiences, making it relatable and easy to understand.
+Before publishing the book, she conducted a research survey and included those results in the book.
+Her resources are also listed and referenced to make them accessible for the reader to find.
 I recommend this book to anyone looking for a firsthand account of this topic.

 Conclusion